 By Pension and Benefits Editorial Staff

-The IRS has released its regulatory agenda for Spring 2020, which includes pension and benefit regulations that are currently under development or review.
+The IRS has released its regulatory agenda for Fall 2020, which includes pension and benefit regulations that are currently under development or review.

 Prerule stage.
 The IRS anticipates issuing regulations under Code Sec.
 414(m) to define the term “affiliated service group,” including guidance on determining whether two or more separate service entities constitute an affiliated service group under Code Sec.
 414(m) and whether two unrelated organizations are in a management-type affiliated service group under Code Sec.
 414(m)(5).